 PENALTY: 10 hours of Community Service (litter pickup) + Probation; Minimum Fine of \$25.00 + Probation.
-Repeat offenders may be subject to additional sanctions as determined by the Dean of Students and/or designee or other relevant college department/office.
+Repeat offenders may be subject to additional sanctions as determined by the Vice President for Student Services and/or designee or other relevant college department/office.